520luigi/Piscine-Interview/README.md

 ### Day01
 First problem is hard.
 It is a doubly, circular linked list that I am totally unfamiliar with.
 Ended up not doing anymore of day01 due to focusing entirely on PHP-Piscine day01.
 Need to come back and learn at least how to initialize stack and queues for the interview portion.

+### Day02 - 07
+Might just give up because I am way over my head with doing 2 piscine at once.
+Gonna focus solely on the PHP Piscine, but will gather all the needed materials if I want to jump back in later.
+It's ok to take a step back.
+No need to rush into something when I am not ready.
+But I will come back to this.